⚡ AI Portfolio Analysis

 Stock Return Calculator

-Calculate your total investment return, CAGR, and dividend income for any stock — with live prices from AlphaVantage
+Calculate total return, CAGR, and dividend income for any stock using live AlphaVantage prices and a curated stock database.

 Stock Return Calculator